 An investigation of the global issues and events that led to the Second World War.
 Emphasis is on analyzing the factors that contributed to the competing ideologies, as well as the social, political, and economic conditions that ignited the most lethal conflict in human history.
-The goal is to understand the causes, nature, and outcome of the Second World War and the impact on the world in which we live.
+The goal is to understand the causes, nature, and outcome of the Second World War and the impact on the world in which

-HIST 495 Senior Thesis in History (3)
+HIST 495 History Capstone (3)

-(Intended as a final, capstone course to be taken in a student's last 15 credits, preferably a year after completing HIST 309.)
-Prerequisites: At least 21 credits in HIST courses, including HIST 289 and HIST 309.
+Prerequisites: HIST 289, HIST 309, and 21 credits in HIST courses.
 Intensive research into a specific topic in history of the student's choice.
 The objective is to produce a substantial, original historical research project suitable for presentation or publication.